 - Depression, lack of motivation

 English psychoanalyst and child psychiatrist Donald Winnicott first developed the concept of a false self (also referred to as our persona in Codependency for Dummies).
-It’s formed as an adaptive, learned, defense to the true self.
+It’s formed as an adaptive, learned, defense of the true self.
 Behind the false persona, people may experience emptiness, but most of the time, they keep distracted from ever feeling that, except, perhaps, when alone.
-Addictions, busyness, focusing on other people are all ways to avoid it.
+Addictions, busyness, and focusing on other people are all ways to avoid it.
 Some people will accumulate worries, annoyances, and conflicts so that their life is filled with reactions to problems.

 The False Self in Childhood

 In early childhood due to faulty parenting, we learn to accommodate our caretaker, rather than express our natural and instinctual self.
 This may be compounded with feelings of shame due to trauma and emotional abandonment.
 One example of dysfunctional parenting is when a child of a narcissistic mother withholds anger and the expression of needs not to upset or require anything that might burden her.
 This defensive maneuver protects the child from being abandoned and the mother from the child’s anger and disappointment.
 Far too young for healthy development, some children learn to play quietly, not cry, and realize that they have only themselves to rely on.
 One client developed inflated ideas about her abilities and invulnerability, believing that she could handle anything, while at the same time feeling helpless and incompetent, just as she had as a child.

 Psychoanalyst Melanie Klein proposed that a child must be able to bite the mother’s breast,” meaning that the mother must continue to love and nurture a child in spite of the child’s anger.
 Similarly, Winnicott believed that true autonomy and self-differentiation are possible only when aggression can be expressed within a relationship and the other can survive it.